PrestaShop/docs/src/content/1.7/development/architecture/domain-exceptions.md

 ```

 As we can guess from the comment in the code, this exception is supposed to be thrown when editing a category fails.
-Let's see it's real usage in a command handler:
+Let's see a real usage in a command handler:

 ```php
 // src/Adapter/Category/CommandHandler/EditCategoryHandler.php